APOORVANAGAR-2002/APOORVANAGAR-2002/README.md

   <h3> Pronouns: she/her👩</h3>
 </div>

-<h3 align="center">Fast learner and a hard-working undergraduate student pursuing Bachelors in Technology in Computer Science and Engineering.
+<p align="center">Fast learner and a hard-working undergraduate student pursuing Bachelors in Technology in Computer Science and Engineering.
 I am passionate about coding and seeking possibilities where I can apply my knowledge in the field of web development and explore opportunities in the field of Computer Science.</h3>

 <!-- I am an undergraduate sophomore pursuing a bachelor's degree in Computer Science and Engineering.
 I have an interest in web development, particularly in the front-end, currently working on the same.
 Here are the few programming languages and frameworks, that I am familiar with: -->